kaji-bikash/cf.files/README.md

 **This setup is an opinionated dotfiles taking major inspiration from [YADR](http://skwp.github.com/dotfiles).
 YADR will make your heart sing if you are using MacVIM for RAILS development.**

+  * cf.files expects you to have iTerm2,GIT source control installed to work seamlessly.
+Brew can be bootstrapped :).
+  Plus we hope you have generated your SSH keys !!!
+You do not belong here if you have not.
   * cf.files makes some educated assumptions and based on that makes curated settings.
   * All things are vimized: irb, postres command line, etc.
   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.